zenirodrigo/TandemRepeatEXplorer/README.md

 ---

-## satDNA_density.sh – Circos-like satelitome density plot
+## satDNA_density.sh – Circos-like satellitome density plot

 ### 📜 Description
 **satDNA_density.sh** is a **Bash + Python** module for generating a **circos-like** overview of satDNA distributions across chromosomes/contigs from a genome assembly.